 How students apply:

 Students first approach faculty about the possibility of working with them on a faculty directed research project.
-Once a faculty member has agreed to support a student’s application, the faculty member will work with the student to help prepare the student to initiate an application via the online Student Research Application Tracker.
+Once a faculty member has agreed to support a student’s application, the faculty member will work with the student to help prepare the student to initiate an application via the online Student Research Application Tracker, available now!

 On the Student Research Application Tracker, students will be asked to provide: